samizdatco/nginx-http-auth-digest/readme.rst

 :Default: ``4096k``
 :Context: server
 :Description:
-  The module maintains a pool of memory to save state between authenticated requests.
-Choosing the proper size is a little tricky since it depends upon the values set in the other directives.
+  The module maintains a fixed-size cache of active digest sessions to save state between authenticated requests.
+Once this cache is full, no further authentication will be possible until active sessions expire.

+  As a result, choosing the proper size is a little tricky since it depends upon the values set in the expiration-related directives.
 Each stored challenge takes up ``48 + ceil(replays/8)`` bytes and will live for up to ``auth_digest_timeout + auth_digest_expires`` seconds.
-Using the default module settings this translates into allowing around 82k non-replay requests every 70 seconds.
+When using the default module settings this translates into allowing around 82k non-replay requests every 70 seconds.

 .. _nginx: http://nginx.net
 .. _module: http://wiki.nginx.org/HttpAuthBasicModule